Dance Styles

 Slow Waltz

-Originally an 18th century Austrian folk-dance, which has been modernised
+competitions.
+Originally an 18th century Austrian folk-dance, which has

 Viennese Waltz